cybunayog/game-night/README.md

 ## Requirements
 * Yarn or NPM
-** If using yarn, the commands below would be replaced with yarn instead of npm.
+> If using yarn, the commands below would be replaced with yarn instead of npm after cloning the repo.
-** Installing yarn
+* Installing yarn
 ```bash
 npm i --g yarn
 ```